skeeto/skeeto.github.com/_posts/2018-07-31-Prospecting-for-Hash-Functions.markdown

 According to a full (e.g. not estimated) bias evaluation, this function beats *the snot* out of most of 32-bit hash functions I could find.
-It even comes out ahead of this well known hash function that I *believe* originates from the H2 SQL Database:
+It even comes out ahead of this well known hash function that I *believe* originates from the H2 SQL Database.
+(Update: Thomas Mueller has confirmed that, indeed, this is his hash function.)

 ```c
 uint32_t